 Lexington sailed next day to raid Japanese forces on Jaluit, but the raid was canceled on 20 December, and she was directed to cover the Saratoga force in reinforcing Wake but when the island fell on December 23, carrier forces were recalled to Pearl Harbor, arriving on December 27.

-On February 16, the force headed for Rabaul, for an attack scheduled for February 21.
-But, while approaching on February 20, Lexington was attacked by two waves of enemy aircraft.
-The carrier's combat air patrol and antiaircraft fire shot down 17 of the attackers, including Lt.
-Edward "Butch" O'Hare piloting an F4F Wildcat downing five planes and earned the Medal of Honor.
+On February 16, the task force was bound for Rabaul, for an attack scheduled for February 21.
+On February 20, 1942 while approaching Rabaul attacked by two waves of Betty bombers.
+The carrier's combat air patrol (CAF) and antiaircraft fire shoot down seventeen bombers.
+F4F Wildcat piloted by Lt.
+Edward "Butch" O'Hare shot down five bombers and earned the Medal of Honor.

 Offensive patrols in the Coral Sea continued, as part of the ANZAC Squadron.
 On March 6, 1942 she rendezvoused with USS Yorktown of Task Force 17.